mojaloop/community-tools/readme.md

 > Note: does it make sense to put dashboards and stuff in this repo?
 Can this repo be expanded to be more than just scripts to run across the mojaloop org, but a suite of tools that suport the community? e.g. Tools, Scripts, Dashboards, Automation config...

+Demo of a grafana dashboard for Mojaloop Stats.

 ## oss-stats

-A collection of gulp tools which export data from the mojaloop github and git repos
+A collection of gulp tools which export data from the mojaloop github and git repos.

+Runnable manually, or automated with CircleCI to run monthly.

 See [./oss-stats/README.md](./oss-stats/README.md) for more information.